Bauchibred/ethernaut-solutions/README.md

 ## 25. Motorbike

-Using proxies is a pretty common pattern in recent times, but this can lead to very disasterous consequences if one does not understand how to safely engage them.
-This level is an example of what happened witht the parity wallet.
+Using proxies is a pretty common pattern in recent times, but this can lead to very disastrous consequences if one does not understand how to safely engage them.
+This level is an example of what happened with the parity wallet.
 Here we want to destroy the Motorbike but within the motorbike contract, there isn't any `selfdestruct` calls.
-So innstead of attacking the Motorbike contract, we can instead attack the engine contract!
+So instead of attacking the Motorbike contract, we can instead attack the engine contract!
 Motorbike relies on the engine contract for its logic so if we can destroy the engine contract, the Motorbike is automatically rendered useless.

 We interact directly with the engine contract and gain ownership of it.
 Once we make ourself the upgrader, we can easily upgrade the engine logic to a malicious contract and call `selfdestruct`.